La Bufadora Ensenada: Is it Worth a Visit?

 4. Blowhole viewing from the platform - pictures, snacks

-5. walk back to the market entrance - drive back to the city or next activity
+5. Walk back to the market entrance - drive back to the city or next tour

 From the cruise port downtown, the scenic drive is about 40 minutes.
 The first 20 minutes is in the city of Ensenada, to see city life in a small Mexican city.